3.5L Ecoboost Common Problems

 The Ford 3.5L Ecoboost engine is a marvelous design, out performing the ledgendary Coyote while being the premiere engine in the F150 and Expedition line-up, as well as being used in more performance oriented vehicles like the Taurus Sho, Police Interceptor, and Raptor.
 But even such a well established engine has had several reoccuring issues.

 This list of common problems with the 3.5L Ecoboost engine will include both generations.
-The second generation came with several improvements in horsepower, the addition of a secondary low-pressure fuel system, and some design changes to fix the timing chain issues.
+The second generation came with several improvements like more horsepower, the addition of a secondary low-pressure fuel system, and some design changes to fix the timing chain issues.

 3.5L Ecoboost Stretched Timing Chain

-One of the most common issues on the 2011-2016 3.5L is a phenomenon of stretching metal timing chains.
+One of the most common issues on the first generation 3.5L Ecoboost 2011 - 2016 is a phenomenon of a stretching metal timing chain.
 The truth of the matter is that the chain does not stretch, as elasticity is not a property of metal, but that each chain link developes wear.
 This small amount of wear over several of the tiny chain links causes the chain to grow in length.
 Symptoms can include check engine light, rattle on startup, and eventual engine failure.
 Replacing the timing chain on a 3.5L Ecoboost is managable.

 3.5L Ecoboost VCT Phasers

-This is a common failure on the 2nd generation 3.5L Ecoboost on 2017 to 2021.
-Ford successully fixed the timing chain issue but now has VCT units wearing out prematurely.
-Symptoms of a bad VCT unit can manifest itself has a startup rattle in best case,a rattle when accelerating, or a constant rattle in worser cases.
+The 2nd generation 3.5L Ecoboost on 2017 - 2021 fixed the chain wear issue, however they introduced VCT cam phaser issues.
+Symptoms of a bad VCT phaser can manifest itself has a startup rattle, a rattle when accelerating, or a constant rattle in worse cases.

 3.5L Ecoboost Coolant Leaks

 Some common coolant leak points include the lines that feed the turbochargers, as well as the crossover hoses at the front of the engine.
 Really any of the hoses at the front of the engine using a quick connector type hose with a locking clip in it.
-These hoses have replaceable O-rings in it that could be a much cheaper repair for a leaky hose.
+These hoses have replaceable O-rings in it that could result in a much cheaper repair for a leaky hose vs a replacement coolant hose.

-The degas bottle hose tends to be a reoccuring one.
+The degas bottle hose tends to be a reoccuring leak.
 The degas bottle itself can easily crack if the engine has been overheated due to previous leaks causing low coolant condions.
+Water pump leaks are also fairly common.